 We have now gone digital!
-Tom McKenna, BLTN director of communications, Alaska teacher, and Bread Loaf graduate (MA '96), and co-editor Eric Eye (Ohio teacher, MA '05) unveiled the first online BLTN journal in November 2012, built around the theme "Connected Teaching and Learning."
+Tom McKenna, BLTN director of communications, Alaska teacher, and Bread Loaf graduate (MA '96), and co-editors Christ Benson and Sheri Skelton, have now produced four journal editions.
+See the sidebar for links and themes.
 We're proud of the new journal and look forward to the next edition, scheduled to appear this coming summer.
 Please visit and comment on the articles.
 Contact Tom McKenna to propose an article or a theme.

 Read past issues of the BLTN Magazine:

 Each issue of the magazine focuses on a designated theme, all of which are of concern to teachers.
-Issues have addressed themes of teacher research, changing practice, teaching with technology, building community, school reform, and standards, and, most recently, connected teaching and learning, and how Bread Loaf scholarship influences teaching practice.
+Issues have addressed themes of teacher research, changing practice, teaching with technology, building community, school reform, standards, connected teaching and learning, and how Bread Loaf scholarship influences teaching practice.